ovi-doke/Artify-Photo/README.md

 Initial attempts used a white canvas, which introduced patchy gaps.
 Switching to a blurred base image added visual continuity.
 Parameters like stroke spacing, angle, and blending ratio were adjusted to achieve a balance between abstraction and recognizability.

 **Evaluation:**
-It excels with portraits and landscapes but underperforms in crowded or distant photos where finer details get lost.
+It excels with landscapes but underperforms in portraits, crowded or distant photos where finer details get lost.

 **Future Improvements:**
 Incorporating adaptive stroke thickness, variable stroke length based on texture, and gradient-based orientation could enhance the filter.
 These additions would mimic traditional brushwork better.